felipecao/pact-sample/README.md

 ### step 3: implementing Pact compliance on the producer

 Even though it can't be considered a good practice, just for the sake of simplicity, we'll copy the Pact file generated on the consumer project and paste it on the producer project.
-Please don't tell anyone I gave such a dread example :)
+Please don't tell anyone I've given such a dread example :)